kemonologic/ContrastLens/README.md

  * E: Increase refresh interval (in live mode)

 ## Dependencies
-Standalone releases are fully functional, but this project requires the following extensions to compile, which are not included in the reipository:
+Standalone releases are fully functional, but this project requires the following extensions to compile, which are not included in the repository:

 * https://yellowafterlife.itch.io/gamemaker-display-screenshot
 * https://yellowafterlife.itch.io/gamemaker-window-commands